 - Included with the fireplace are two 12' lengths of vent, use a connector and seal if adding more length - The duct terminations must be located so they can not be blocked (e.g. snow drifts) - Included with the fireplace is a set of storm collars and vent hoods.
 Place the collars around the vent on the exterior and attach with screws or caulking to seal the wall from the vent penetration.
-Place the hood, with open portion facing down, over the cooling vents and secure.
-Cooling vent terminations m terminate a minimum of 10 away from the chimney termination. - The cooling air duct terminations may be installed to draw air from a ventilated crawl space or attic if approved by local building codes.
+Place the hood, with open portion facing down, over the cooling vents and secure. - The cooling air duct terminations may be installed to draw air from a ventilated crawl space or attic if approved by local building codes.
 NOTE: certain codes require a fire curtain damper in these cases.